roeiherz/RelationMaskRCNN/README.md

 # Relation MaskRCNN
-This is an implementation of a Relation Mask-RCNN based on [3].
+This is an implementation of a Relation Mask R-CNN based on [3].
 In this repository, we use a special version of Graph Networks implemented inside [Mask R-CNN](https://arxiv.org/abs/1703.06870/)[2], which called GPI ([Graph Permutation Invariant](https://arxiv.org/abs/1802.05451)[1]), that use the structure of graphs for a detection task on [Berkeley Deep Drive](http://bdd-data.berkeley.edu/) dataset.

 ## Introduction